App-vNext/Polly/docs/migration-v8.md

     .Build();

 // Create a generic pipeline with circuit breaker.
 Because ResiliencePipeline<T> supports both sync and async
-// callbacks, there is no need to define it twice.
+// callbacks, there is also no need to define it twice.
 ResiliencePipeline<HttpResponseMessage> pipelineT = new ResiliencePipelineBuilder<HttpResponseMessage>()
     .AddCircuitBreaker(new CircuitBreakerStrategyOptions<HttpResponseMessage>
     {